Principles for partnership in workforce change for ICSs

 * Employers working in partnership with staff and their representatives is embedded in the NHS Constitution because it is the best way to effect change.
 The NHS Constitution requires all providers supplying NHS services and local authorities in the exercise of their public health functions, to commit to 'engage staff in decisions that affect them and the services they provide, individually, through representative organisations and through local partnership working arrangements.’

-The National SPF has also developed guidance for ICBs in relationship to establishing their own partnership machinery.
+The National SPF has also developed guidance for ICBs to establish their partnership machinery.

 For further information on the SPF and supporting materials for ICBs/ICS, please see the supporting system development and service delivery section of the SPF website.